PowerDNS/pdns/docs/common/api/endpoint-servers.rst

   Returns a single :json:object:`Server`

-  :query server_id: The name of the server.
+  :param server_id: The name of the server.